DendrouLab/panpipes/docs/yaml_docs/pipeline_clustering_yml.md

          - <span class="parameter">mindist </span> `Float`, Default: 0.5<br>
             Can specify a single float or an array: 0.25,0.5,0.8<br>

-The resolutions should be inputted as a list, in the following format:
+The mindist parameters should be inputted as a list, in the following format:
 ```
-resolutions:
-     - 0.2
+    mindist:
-     - 0.6
+      - 0.25
-     - 1
+      - 0.5
 ```
 ## Parameters for clustering